+v.
 Residence Hall Mandatory Alcohol Education Programs

-Each semester, University Housing requires the live-in staff of each residence hall building to host an alcohol education program.
-Each building is required to plan an in-hall event that addresses the issue of alcohol use, the policy/legal consequences of underage drinking and/or alcohol safety information.
+University Housing requires the live-in staff of each residence hall building to host an alcohol education program annually, typically done each Fall.
+Each building is required to plan an in-hall event that addresses the issue of alcohol use, the policy/legal consequences of underage drinking, and/or alcohol safety information.
 Each hall has the freedom to address the topic in the manner they believe best suits their living environment.
 Each building is provided with a budget to host the programs.
-Many hall staff choose to invite the University Police and/or the AODA Educator to help address the topic.
+Many hall staff choose to invite the University Police and/or UHCS staff to help address the topic.

+vi.
 Wellness Fair

-Every fall UHCS hosts a campus-wide Wellness Fair in collaboration with various on and off campus departments and organizations.
-This event addresses personal wellness from a holistic perspective including mind, body and spirit.
-AOD education and prevention has been a component of this fair each time it is hosted.
-Passive education materials were distributed that addressed alcohol, drug use and substance abuse in college.
-In fall 2019, the Wellness Fair had 525 student participants, well exceeding the expectations set for the event.
+Every fall UHCS hosts a campus-wide Wellness Fair in collaboration with various on and offcampus departments and organizations.
+This event addresses personal wellness from a holistic perspective including mind, body, and spirit.
+AOD education and prevention have been a component of this fair each time it is hosted.
+Passive education materials were distributed that addressed alcohol, drug use, and substance abuse in college.
+During Fall 2021, 220 students attended the fair.

+vii.
 Safe Spring Break Campaign

-The AODA Educator hosts a safe spring break program prior to Spring Break each year.
-The program includes tabling in the University Center as well as workshops about making good and safe choices and how to have a safe time on Spring break.
-During this review period, 400 spring break kits were given out and included educational information on alcohol moderation, safety apps, and hydration.
-In addition, an anti-blackout media campaign was launched prior to break and St. Patrick's Day.
+Campus staff hosts safe spring break programs prior to Spring Break each year.
+Due to COVID-19, large group programs were paused.
+Instead, tabling events were held which included educational information on alcohol moderation, safety apps, and hydration.
+In addition, a social media campaign was launched prior to the break and St. Patrick's Day.

+viii.
 Spring Splash Alternative Programming

-Spring Splash is a student-driven, non-university sponsored drinking event held off-campus every April.
-To encourage students to make healthier choices, a new initiative was launched in 2018 that included free access to on-campus movies and bowling during this event.
-Alcohol education was provided during movie previews, bowling games and on giveaway cups.
+Spring Splash is a student-driven, non-university-sponsored drinking event held off-campus every April.
+To encourage students to make healthier choices during this event, initiatives include free access to on-campus movies, bowling, and yoga.

+ix.
 Greek Life Alcohol Education Programs

 Each semester the campus Panhellenic Council and Interfraternity Council are required to cosponsor a mandatory alcohol education program for their members.
-These programs range from national speakers on substance abuse to other lower cost options like alcohol trivia.
-The Education Chairs and Presidents from each of these organizations collaborate to sponsor and plan these events, often with the assistance of the AODA Educator.
+These programs range from national speakers on substance abuse to other lower-cost options like alcohol trivia.
+The Education Chairs and Presidents from each of these organizations collaborate to sponsor and plan these events, often with the assistance of the UHCS wellness staff.
+During Fall 2021, UHCS partnered with IFC to educate over 300 Greek members.

+x.
 University Police AODA Related Programs

 Throughout the course of each academic year the University Police host a variety of alcohol and drug prevention events.
-The majority of these events focus on the legal repercussions of underage alcohol use, risks to personal safety related to alcohol misuse and basic educational information about different types of drugs for those who may not be familiar.
+The majority of these events focus on the legal repercussions of underage alcohol use, risks to personal safety related to alcohol misuse, and basic educational information about different types of drugs for those who may not be familiar.
 In addition, several UW-W faculty regularly invite UWWPD into the classroom to present on drug-related issues.